Dikan History, Family Crest & Coats of Arms

 The surname Dikan was first found in Staffordshire where one of the first listings of the name was Richard Dicum who listed in the Assize Rolls there in 1203.
 The Subsidy Rolls of Staffordshire list John Dycon in 1327.
 The Hundredorum Rolls of 1273 lists: Richard Digon in London; Roger Digun; and Alice Dikun while the Yorkshire Poll Tax Rolls of 1379 lists: Alicia Dycon, mayden; Ricardus Dicon; and Willwlmus Diconson.
 The reader should pay special attention to the term "mayden" in the last entry as while the modern spelling is obviously "maiden," we must realize that as it was noted in the rolls, Alicia Dycon was a woman who held lands and was a person of distinction; a feat rarely seen in the 13th century!
 Today most of the spellings of the surname are usually seen appended with "s."

-Important Dates for the Dikan family
+Early History of the Dikan family

 This web page shows only a small excerpt of our Dikan research.
 Another 83 words (6 lines of text) covering the years 1150, 1812 and 1870 are included under the topic Early Dikan History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Dikan were recorded, including Dickens, Dickins, Diggons, Diggens, Diggins, Dikens, Digons, Diquon and many more.

 Early Notables of the Dikan family (pre 1700)